rfgong/economics-research-feed/weekly_feed_prompt.md

 On ordinary runs, use the cached COMPLETE roster and only repair obvious dead URLs/redirects encountered during scanning.

 SOURCE COVERAGE
-NBER: use the official NBER database as discovery backbone, sort/query by release date, page as needed, cross-check official New This Week where available, and verify selected papers on individual NBER pages.
-If one official route fails, use alternative official NBER listing/query routes and sequential WP numbers where useful.
-Do not use third-party reposts/newsletters as the completeness backbone.
-Report an error only if complete coverage cannot reasonably be established.
+NBER: Use NBER's official machine-readable Working Paper metadata as the discovery backbone and filter by issue date to the feed window.
+Verify only papers selected for the final feed on their individual NBER pages.
+If the metadata is unavailable, fall back to the official Working Papers listing or New This Week.
+Report incomplete coverage only if neither official route can establish the week's releases.

 CEPR: use official Discussion Paper listings/RSS/date filters; verify selected papers on CEPR pages; try alternate official CEPR routes before declaring incomplete.